OUR MUSEUM

-Our visitors make an appointment – with us and themselves – to listen!
+Our visitors make an appointment to listen, alone or in group!

 We offer classes & workshops, organise conferences, and publish writing about sound.